abilandz/PH8124/Lecture_2/Lecture_2.md

 test 2
 CTRL+d
 ```
 The operator ```>>``` appends the text at the end of an already existing file.
 If we would have used ```>``` to redirect the new content to the already existing file, that file would be overwritten with this new content --- use ```>``` in such a context with great care!
 This, however, also implies that the above **cat** construct is rather limited, as it can be used either to write a new file from scratch or to append new content at the very end of an already existing file.
-But what if we want to edit the already existing content in the file?
+But what if we want to edit the already existing content of the file?

 For that sake, we need to use some simple editor which can be run in the terminal (i.e. without graphics).
 One such, wide-spread, open-source, editor is **nano**, which includes only the bare minimum of functionality needed to edit documents, making it very simple to use.
 In addition,  syntax coloring is available for most of the programming languages.
 Now as an exercise, let us edit the content of already existing non-empty file ```someFile.txt``` from previous **cat** example.

 ```linux
 nano someFile.txt
 ```
 Now you are in the **nano** wonderland, not any longer in the **Bash** shell.
 This means that the commands you type now and all keyboard strokes are interpreted differently.
 After you have edited some existing text or wrote something new, simply in **nano** press ```CTRL+o``` (to write out into the physical file ```someFile.txt``` what you have edited so far in the editor --- this is the same thing as saving, just jargon is different...).
-When you are done with editing, press ```CTRL+x``` to exit **nano** (and type 'y' followed by 'Enter' if you want to save the changes in the same file you started with), and get back to the terminal.
-Of course, usage of **nano** is not mandatory to edit files, and for large files it is very inconvenient, but there are two nice things about **nano** which shouldn't be underestimated --- it is always available on basically all **Linux** distributions, and it can be run in the terminal (this becomes very relevant when connecting and working remotely on some computer, where access to graphics by default is not enabled!).
-But for the lengthy file editing, use some graphics-based editor: **gedit** is very easy to use without any prior experience, while **emacs** or **vim** are difficult for beginners, however they offer much more features.
+When you are done with editing, press ```CTRL+x``` to exit **nano** (and type 'y' followed by 'Enter' if you want to save the changes in the same file you have started with), and get back to the terminal.
+Of course, usage of **nano** is not mandatory to edit files, and for large files it is very inconvenient, but there are two nice things about **nano** which shouldn't be underestimated --- it is always available on basically all **Linux** distributions, and it can be run in the terminal (this becomes very relevant when connecting and working remotely on some computer, where access to graphics by default is not enabled, or when the network connection itself is too slow to sustain transmission of graphics!).
+For the editing of lengthy files, use some graphics-based editor: **gedit** is very easy to use without any prior experience, while **emacs** or **vim** are difficult for beginners, however they offer much more features and are regularly used by professional programmers.

 ### 4. Your first **Bash** script <a name="first-script"></a>

 Now that we know a few basic commands and how to write and edit files, we can start writing our first **Bash** scripts.
 The script is a code snippet for interpreted or scripting language, that is typically executed line-by-line.
-At the very least, this saves the effort of retyping that particular sequence of commands each time it is needed.
+At the very basic level, this saves the effort of retyping that particular sequence of commands each time it is needed.
 Typically, scripts are used to automate the execution of tasks that could alternatively be executed one-by-one by a human operator.
 A scripting language is a programming language that supports scripts, so clearly **Bash** fits in this category.

-Let us now write your first **Bash** script!
+Let us now write the first **Bash** script!
 For instance, you can type in the terminal:

 ```linux
 nano first.sh